Tyrese Calls For Support In Removing Racist Judge In Custody Battle

-Fast X cast member Tyrese Gibson has requested media, civil rights leaders, and Black fathers meet him in Atlanta on Tuesday, April 25, 2023.
+Fast & Furious cast member Tyrese Gibson has requested media, civil rights leaders and Black fathers meet him in Atlanta on Tuesday, April 25, 2023.

-Tyrese has taken to his Instagram to enlist help in his upcoming custody battle against his ex-wife and the mother of his child, Samantha Lee.
+Tyrese used his Instagram profile to enlist help in an upcoming custody battle against his ex-wife and the mother of his child, Samantha Lee.
 The R&B singer is accusing Judge Kevin M. Farmer of being racist.
-He also says the judge referred to Lee as a b**ch in front of his attorney, Tanya Mitchell Graham, in his private chambers.
+He says the judge referred to Lee as a b**ch in front of his attorney, Tanya Mitchell Graham, in his private chambers.

+“Now listen, we ain’t together no more.
+We have our share of issues,” Tyrese said.

 The actor wants the judge removed from the case and requests Farmer recuse himself.
-The R&B singer also wants media outlets to attend and witness the case, asking to file a rule 22, permitting the press to attend and record all proceedings.
+The “How You Gonna Act Like That” crooner also wants media outlets to attend and witness the case, asking to file a rule 22, permitting the press to attend and record all proceedings.

 “WE HAVE A RACIST JUDGE IN ATLANTA WHO CALLED MY EX-WIFE AND THE MOTHER OF MY CHILD A BITCH….We tried to get him thrown off the bench….
 They kept him on, and not only THAT??”